agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 ### What does it do?
 ----

-To understand what Handlebars accomplishes first we need to define what is a semantic template.
+To understand what Handlebars accomplishes, we first need to define what a semantic template is.

 > Semantic templates are an alternative to constructing long strings of HTML within your Javascript logic.
 They take a property of a Javascript object and render it straight into the template.
 [Source](http://codinghouse.co/blog/getting-started-with-handlebars-js/)

-Handlebars compiles semantic templates with variables and gives us back a Javascript function which accepts an object as an argument.
-The function is then executed using the object (usually JSON) which is known as _context_ containing the values of the variables specified in the template.
-The function returns a string that contains the generated HTML filled with values in place of variables.
+- Handlebars compiles semantic templates with variables and gives us back a Javascript function which accepts an object as an argument.
+- The object (usually in JSON format) is known as _context_ containing the values of the variables specified in the template.
+- That function returns a string that contains the generated HTML filled with values in place of those variables.

 Handlebars accomplishes a number of things:

-* Keeps HTML page clean separating templates from business logic in Javascript files.
+* Keeps HTML pages clean separating templates from business logic in Javascript files.
 This improves application structure, maintainability and scalability
 * Provides an easier way of updating the data on the view
 * Comes with built in helpers and allows for creation of your own helpers
 * Allows pre-compiling of templates which speeds up your application